Desire-Direct/desire-direct/README.md

-the fusion of mood and setting, bare, skeleton language, dead media, to be filled with gestures, attitudes and sounds mise-en-scène important, making contact with time and with movement
+the fusion of mood and setting, bare, skeleton language, dead media, to be filled with individual gestures, attitudes and sounds mise-en-scène important, making contact with time and with movement

 Aesthetic experience,
-sensing with skin
-tangible tools like cards, sculpture and cute puppetry, sound.
+sensing with skin, topical medicine tangible tools like cards, sculpture and cute puppetry, sound.

-explores the inner workings, articulation with the flesh and thus soul no access to the truth

-With tarot cards, the future can not be foreseen, but significantly influenced, open futures.

-As actors on the world stage, each individual has different viewpoints, which belongs to open cycle, spiral performed in the world, to make contact with in /outside

-The trappings of a conventional play with heroine, authoritarian figure, villain, femme fatale, and so forth is intended. the presently veiled truth now only projection of the future, hides the concrete present /past
+The trappings of a conventional play with heroine, authoritarian figure, villain, femme fatale, and so forth is intended.

 a pixelated projection of ourselves in the future